 The Company does not have an internal audit function considering it only has a small number of employee and limited exploration activities.
 The Board discusses business risks at the directors' meetings and approves internal control policies on various business aspects, including purchase, authority, travelling, safety and so on.
 The Managing Director and the senior executives ensure the daily operation complies with the approved control policies.
 Every employee has access to all internal policies and can clarify concerns with the Managing Director or other senior executives.
-An assessment report on the Company's control process and improvement was prepared and reviewed by the Chair during the year.
 The Board receives a report from the external auditor regarding internal control and fraud every year.